 HR communications must be driven by a strong vision of future success.
 After all, the future of the organization depends on how well its workforce can anticipate and adapt to change.
 The efforts of HR department can help the workforce stay informed, focused, and receptive to change.

 Typically, most organizations train some staff members and equip them with the skills necessary to work better and more efficiently.
 HR communications chip in and make the training materials fun-oriented, more accessible, and a lot more informative to the trainees.
-Moreover, HR communications smoothen the internal communication process by redesigning the communication materials.
+Moreover, this smoothens the internal communication process by redesigning the communication materials.

 HR communication is also vital in engaging employees, maintaining a good company culture, and boosting both the individual employees and the organization.